This region has a fascinating history.

 Amherstburg was founded in the late 18th century as a British military fort, while Harrow was established thanks to Hiram Walker (the man behind Canadian Club whisky) building a grain railroad in the 19th century.

 Colchester was settled by Europeans in the 18th century as United Empire Loyalists fled from the newly independent United States.

-Fort Malden National Historic Site is a particularly interesting local landmark: it played a role in the War of 1812 and in the 1837 rebellion in Upper Canada, and is the site of the longest-ever American occupation in Canada.
+Fort Malden National Historic Site is a particularly interesting local landmark — it played a role in the War of 1812 and the 1837 rebellion in Upper Canada and is the site of the longest-ever American occupation in Canada.

-In this region, however, your mortgage can get you a range of options: a cute cottage with character, a large family home with an expansive yard, or a more modest dwelling for a single occupant.
-This area is home to new developments, classic character houses and recent renovations, so whatever your taste, the region is a great choice for you.
+In this region, however, your mortgage can get you a range of options: a cute cottage with character, a generous family home with an expansive yard or a more modest dwelling for a single occupant.
+This area is home to new developments, classic character houses and recent renovations — so whatever your taste, the region is a great choice for you.